Calothamnus chrysanthereus: Taxonomy and naming

+In 2014, Lyndley Craven, R.D.Edwards and Kirsten Cowley proposed that the species be renamed Melaleuca chrysantherea.
+That name is accepted by Plants of the World Online but not by the Australian Plant Census who list it as a synonym of Calothamnus chrysanthereus.

 Distribution and habitat

 This calothamnus is common in the heathlands north of Geraldton in the Geraldton Sandplains and Yalgoo biogeographic regions.
 It grows in sandy soil in a range of situations.

 Conservation

 Calothamnus chrysanthereus is classified as "not threatened" by the Western Australian government Department of Parks and Wildlife.